Pedestrian seriously hurt in collision with truck on 118th Avenue | CBC News

 A 32-year-old woman is in hospital with serious injuries after she was hit by a vehicle while crossing 118th Avenue in northeast Edmonton Monday morning.

-Around 6:15 a.m., police received a 911 call about a collision between a pedestrian and a truck in the intersection of 118th Avenue and 86th Street.
+Around 6:15 a.m., police received a 911 call about a collision between a pedestrian and a Dodge Ram 3500 truck in the intersection of 118th Avenue and 85th Street.

+Police said the woman was struck by the westbound truck after she stepped off the curb on the northeast corner of 118th Avenue and 85th Street.

-Police said the woman stepped off a curb and was attempting to cross the avenue southbound against the light when she was struck by a westbound Dodge Ram 3500.
+Police said the woman was attempting to cross to the south side of 118th Avenue.

 The woman was taken to hospital with serious injuries.